 An investment manager at Penta Investments, Peter Andits is also part of the supervisory boards at Penta's publishing houses NMH and Petit Press.
-Andits has influence in Penta Investments and an important say in the group's media businesses.
+Andits has an important say in decisions related to Penta's media businesses.
 He has a participation in a dozen of other businesses, mainly companies controlled by Penta Investments.